EndeavourOS-Community-Editions/cosmic/README.md

 And make sure to install online choosing no-desktop !
 ![dc72ab749d3863f5a84157121c33601e6baaaa19](https://github.com/user-attachments/assets/7a0ba1de-dfde-4309-ad27-33a6977fe806)

-As GDM is used it comes with a minimal GNOME session so --- On first boot change session to cosmic:
+If GDM is used it comes with a minimal GNOME session so --- On first boot change session to cosmic:
 ![2024-08-29_14-58](https://github.com/user-attachments/assets/5535cc8a-ed34-43c4-8292-45f63d44aca5)